Frankyu666666/CHWS-UNet/README.md

-This is the official implementation of CHWSU-Net.
+This is the official implementation of CHWS-UNet.
-UNet_CHWS.py is the  implementationi of CHWSU-Net on basis of U-Net.
+UNet_CHWS.py is the  implementationi of CHWS-UNet on basis of U-Net.
 ![CHWS-UNet](UNet_base.png)
 #######UNet_CHWS.py#######
 #By default, four CHWS units are inserted into four shortcutpaths between the encoder and decoder as shortcut is set to [1, 1, 1, 1]("1" at position _i_ indicates the CHWS unit is inserted at _i_th stage)